A young man's strange erotic journey around the globe

 Went to the lobby for a snack and saw they serve corn on the cob ice cream.

-Also in the lobby was a man painting super complicated, artsy versions of the roman alphabet in just minutes
+Also in the lobby was a man painting super complicated, artsy versions of the roman alphabet in mere minutes

 Beautiful Chinese acrobat with foot en pointe on some dude’s head

-How many Chinese broads does it take to ride one bicycle?
+How many Chinese broads does it take to ride a bicycle?

 An Australian dude I met at the acrobat show eating some silkworm larvae at Sanlitun Bar Street.
 This dude claimed to have once banged Jo Frost, The Supernanny, while in Bali and woke up the next morning to nothing but a red, period-blood handprint left on the ceiling